Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

-\Cref{fig:cond_prob} further plots the probability of runs with and without failure across the distribution of bank fundamentals.
-The figure reveals two distinctive patterns.
-Runs that do not result in failure are only weakly related to fundamentals (see the yellow line).
-These runs are almost equally likely to happen in both weak and strong banks.
-Runs with failure, in contrast, essentially only occur in banks with weak fundamentals (see the blue line).
-Runs with failure are almost exclusively concentrated in banks in the lowest decile of fundamentals.
+Runs with failure, in contrast, are concentrated among banks with weak fundamentals.
+Their incidence is highest in the lowest decile and declines sharply for banks with stronger fundamentals.
 A bank that is above the 7th decile of the fundamentals distribution will very rarely be subject to a run and fail.
 Hence, a look at the relationship of runs, failures, and fundamentals in the raw data suggests that even though strong banks can be subject to a bank run, for a run to be associated with failure, a bank must have weak fundamentals.

-\paragraph{Pass-through of Bank Runs to Bank Failure} To study the importance of bank fundamentals for whether a bank can withstand a run or not more formally, we estimate the following specification for the pass-through of a bank run into failure:
+\paragraph{Pass-through of Bank Runs to Bank Failure} To more formally study the importance of bank fundamentals for whether a bank can withstand a run, we estimate the following specification for the pass-through of a bank run into failure:

-where $\text{Failure}_{bt}$ is an indicator for whether bank $b$ fails in year $t$, $\text{Run}_{bt}$ is an indicator for whether the bank is exposed to a run in year $t$, and $\text{Fundamentals}_{bt-1}$ is our proxy for bank health measure in year $t-1$, defined above.
+where $\text{Failure}_{bt}$ is an indicator for whether bank $b$ fails in year $t$, $\text{Run}_{bt}$ is an indicator for whether the bank is exposed to a run in year $t$, and $\text{Fundamentals}_{bt-1}$ is our proxy for bank health measured in year $t-1$, defined above.
 This specification asks whether a run is associated with an increased likelihood of failure over the next year and how this varies across banks with weak and strong fundamentals.

 \Cref{tab:fail_run_fundamentals} presents the results from estimating \Cref{eq:failure_run} for the sample of national banks from 1863 to 1934.
 Column 1 shows that the probability of bank failure increases by 38 percentage points when a bank is subject to a bank run, roughly in line with \Cref{fig:venn}.
-This increase in the probability of failure is considerable given that the unconditional probability of failure is 0.85\%.
+This increase in the probability of failure is considerable given that the unconditional probability of failure is 0.84\% in this sample.
 Thus, a bank subject to a run is more than 40 times more likely to fail than the average bank, and runs often result in failure.
 At the same time, a run is not a death sentence, and runs without failure are more common than runs with failure.

 Column 2 in \Cref{tab:fail_run_fundamentals} further shows that banks with strong fundamentals have a significantly lower probability of failure, echoing the findings in \citet{CLV2026}.
 Moreover, in line with the evidence from \Cref{fig:cond_prob}, the negative coefficient on $\text{Fundamentals}_{bt-1} \times \text{Run}_{bt}$ implies that strong fundamentals significantly reduce the probability of bank failure after a run.